georglauterbach/arm/documentation/content/cheri/consequences.md

 | CompartmentID    | Use as a compartment ID                         |
 | MutableLoad      | Load to a cap register with mutable permissions |
 | User\[N\]        | Software-defined permissions                    |

+## Sandboxing - Protection Against Exploits

+CHERI also facilitates software mitigation techniques such as sandboxing, which also defends against future (currently unknown) vulnerability classes and exploit techniques.